Continuing-Student Housing Application Process

 Students who live in a room with a vacancy (or who believe a vacancy may open up due to a roommate receiving a room change) may request to “buy out” their room during the spring semester (i.e. in order to ensure that another student will not be assigned to that space for the rest of the semester).
 They are available on a first-come, first-served basis.

-While very unlikely, if a student must be placed into the space for emergency reasons, Residential Education & Housing reserves the right to approve or disapprove requests as necessary.
+While very unlikely, if a student must be placed into the space for emergency reasons, Residential Education and Housing reserves the right to approve or disapprove requests as necessary.
 In the event the student(s) is denied a “buy out” request, he or she will be refunded the full buy-out charge.
 Room buyouts are not offered for Gries, Prémontré and Xanten Halls fall or spring semesters.